nschonni/BingAds-docs/BingAds/bingads-11/guides/audience-ads.md

 > - Implement and update your UET tag.
 Ensure you're ready to use the Product Audiences targeting dimension with new parameters – available as part of the audience campaigns pilot.

 Intent data from search can be used outside of search to create a powerful match between the user's intent and your offering.
-- User intent targeting e.g., Remarketing in paid search, In-market​ audiences​, Custom audiences, and Product audiences (Coming soon with [Audience campaigns](#audience-campaigns)).
+- User intent targeting e.g., Remarketing in paid search, In-market  audiences , Custom audiences, and Product audiences (Coming soon with [Audience campaigns](#audience-campaigns)).
-- User profile targeting​ e.g., Professional profile targeting via LinkedIn (Coming soon with [Audience campaigns](#audience-campaigns)), Age and gender​ targeting​
+- User profile targeting  e.g., Professional profile targeting via LinkedIn (Coming soon with [Audience campaigns](#audience-campaigns)), Age and gender  targeting
-- Location and device​ targeting
+- Location and device  targeting

 Our advertising offers, including audience marketing solutions, are anchored in the consumer audience understanding provided by the Microsoft Graph.
 The Microsoft Graph data sets include search and web activity, LinkedIn profile data, demographic and customer data.

 There are two great ways to run Microsoft Audience Ads:
 1. For convenience, you can extend existing Search campaigns with image ad extensions and audience ads bid adjustments.
 2. With Audience campaigns you will have control to separate your budgets, ads, and bids from Search campaigns.

 ![Bing Ads Buying Platform](media/bing-ads-buying-platform.png "Bing Ads Buying Platform")